Forecast and Trends: Canadian Dollar Today

 Daily trading range

-EUR/CAD today is trading within a 1.6030–1.6135 range with a neutral bias.
+EUR/CAD today is fluctuating within a recent 1.5900–1.6050 range and holding near the lower end of that band with a modest downward bias.

 Save more on the EUR/CAD exchange rate.